-To select any of the items in the menu, highlight the selection with the Up Arrow or Down Arrow.
-Press Enter to toggle any of the three items.
+5. To select any of the items in the menu, highlight the selection with the Up Arrow or Down Arrow.
+Press Enter to toggle any of the 3 items.

-BIOS must be enabled to toggle the CD-ROM boot
+BIOS must be enabled to toggle the CD-ROM boot and the Drive geometry parameters.

-option.